-Dead Man's Wharf - the fourth in the DI Andy Horton Series
+Dead Man's Wharf - no. 4 in the DI Andy Horton Series

 TV diving personality Nicholas Farnsworth's life is threatened...